Sign Protest: Threat to My Business and Community

 My Battle with the City of Corona

-Recently, the City of Corona decided to remove the yard signs I placed in front of my business.
-This wasn't just a minor inconvenience; it was a direct blow to my ability to operate and thrive.
+Recently, the City of Corona decided to aggressively remove the yard signs I placed in front of my business.
+This was not just a minor inconvenience; it was a direct blow to my ability to operate and thrive.
+Imagine pouring your heart, your time, and your limited resources into building a valuable service for your community, only to have the very tools you need to reach customers stripped away by your own city.

 More Than Just Signs: It's About Control